-- Where patients are repeat attenders with ongoing symptoms, it is important to consider alternative causes for their symptoms. - Careful documentation of consultations is imperative and greatly assists when responding to complaints. - Where patients are repeat attenders, it is important to consider all past consultations, particularly if patients do not see the same practitioner each time, to ensure that continuity of care is not impacted. - It would be helpful for there to be evidence in the notes that details of family history had been obtained, and ideally updated from time to time.
+- Where patients are repeat attenders with ongoing symptoms, it is important to consider alternative causes for their symptoms. - Careful documentation of consultations is imperative and greatly assists when defending claims. - Where patients are repeat attenders, it is important to consider all past consultations, particularly if patients do not see the same practitioner each time, to ensure that continuity of care is not impacted.